elSomewhere/song_v_agent_4/data/entities.md

 2. **Color Palette**:
    - **Natural Environment**: Warm greens, browns, soft blues of the sky, gentle golden light—signifying life and peace.
    - **Silicate Technology**: Predominantly white metallic surfaces with subtle reflective qualities, accented by cold blues (for hover tanks) and the occasional red safety lights.
-   - **Mother’s Fortress**: Dominant dark earth tones fused with intense, pulsing red-orange energy, symbolizing an ancient, alien power.
+   - **Urmutter’s Fortress**: Dominant dark earth tones fused with intense, pulsing red-orange energy, symbolizing an ancient, alien power.
    - **Emotional Cues**: Red (Joy’s dress, burnt metal, and energy beams) often signals alarm, destruction, or resilience.

 3. **Emotional Impact**:
    - **Helena**: Torn between her soldierly duty and haunted by her past.
    - **Joy & Mr. Tanaka**: Embody innocence and familial love, directly threatened by the invasion.
-   - **Mother**: A testament to an older, mystical power that even advanced armies cannot easily subdue.
+   - **Urmutter**: A testament to an older, mystical power that even advanced armies cannot easily subdue.
    - **Silicate Forces**: Reflect the efficiency and cold impersonality of an invading machine-like legion.

-This **Detailed Character & Environment Design Document** should serve as a robust foundation for future concept art, storyboards, or production design, ensuring that every aspect—from Helena’s scorched armor to the twisted tendrils of Mother’s fortress—carries thematic and visual cohesion throughout the narrative.
+This **Detailed Character & Environment Design Document** should serve as a robust foundation for future concept art, storyboards, or production design, ensuring that every aspect—from Helena’s scorched armor to the twisted tendrils of Urmutter’s fortress—carries thematic and visual cohesion throughout the narrative.